pushme-pullyou/tootoo-2025/tootoo/README.md

 ## Concept

+### TooToo 2025

 * TooToo 2025 uses the GitHub API to provide access to all the current files in a repository hosted with GitHub Pages.
+* Accordion tree view menu of all the files in a repository.
+* Browse the entire contents of files in a repository very quickly
+* View contents of many file types including images, text, and HTML files.
+* Open files in a new tab or window so they can be printed or shared.
+* Hosted on GitHub Pages, so all benefits and safety of GitHub.
+* Viewed using Pages, no server required.
+* Code is plain HTML, CSS, and JavaScript.
+* No dependencies, no frameworks, no libraries.
+* No need to install anything.
+* Works on all modern browsers.
+* Runs locally on your computer.

+### Tootoo Edit

+* Everything in Tootoo 2025
+* Every file links to
+  * Its source code on GitHub
+  * A text editor to edit the file
+  * View the file in a new tab
+  * View the file in a new tab

 ## Text you can include in read me files